Marslanali/cpp-learning-fom-demonstration/README.md

 # 🚧 CPP Learning From Demonstration 🚧

-This repositroy C++ implementation of multi degrees of freedom trajectory learning using gaussian mixture model and gaussian mixture regression.
+This repository is C++ implementation of multi degrees of freedom trajectory learning using gaussian mixture model and gaussian mixture regression.

 * A python implementation can be seen <a href="https://github.com/Marslanali/python-random-forest-decision-tree">here</a>.

 ## Branches

 ```
 ├── [master]        git checkout master
 └── [develop-gmr]   git checkout master
+└── [develop-gmm]   git checkout master
 ```

 ## Files